Charles Penrose (entertainer): Performing career

 It was his second wife, songwriter Mabel Anderson, 26 years younger than he was, who became his most important collaborator.
-In 1922, Penrose made the first recording of his song "The Laughing Policeman" under the pseudonym 'Charles Jolly'.
-The composition of the song is officially credited to his wife Mabel under the pseudonym 'Billie Grey', but the music, melody, and laughing are taken from "The Laughing Song" by the American George W. Johnson which was first recorded in 1891.
+In 1922, Penrose made the first recording of his song "The Laughing Policeman" under the pseudonym 'Charles Jolly', with the composition of the song officially credited to his wife Mabel under the pseudonym 'Billie Grey'.
+However, the music, melody, and the idea of the laughing interlude are taken from "The Laughing Song" by the American George W. Johnson, which was first recorded in 1891.
 The Penroses wrote numerous other laughing songs including "The Laughing Major", "Curate", "Steeplechaser", "Typist", "Lover" and "Sneezing Man".
 The B-side of The Laughing Sneezing Man was a short comical sketch called "The Dog Vs The Cornet" where a little boy had to get his dog to out-sing a cornet player and make him stop playing.

 Radio

-Penrose was one of the first comedians to star on BBC Radio, his most popular role being Sgt.
+Penrose was one of the first comedians to star on BBC Radio, being known as Sgt.
 Bob Evergreen in the wartime radio series The Pig and Whistle.
 He was also a character actor in a number of films in the 1930s and 1940s.